 With corpus data, the most useful type of weight-fitting model is the family of so-called loglinear models.
-In this section I unpack the term "loglinear" into pieces, starting with "linear."
+In this section I unpack the term "loglinear," starting with "linear."

 Loglinear models are a kind of linear regression model.
-The goal of linear regression is to analyze a scatterplot of data, where each dot in the scatterplot represents a pair of observed input and output values, in order to find the best linear fit (straight line) through the cloud of dots.
-This line will then be our best available description of the relationship between the input and output.
-The more linear the cloud of dots, the better the line describes the actual data.
-The associated p value then indicates that how probable it is that the cloud is linear purely by accident.
+The goal of linear regression is to analyze a scatterplot of data, where each dot in the scatterplot represents a pair of observed input (x-axis) and output (y-axis) values, in order to find the best linear fit (straight line) through the cloud of dots.
+The closer the cloud of dots to the line, the better the line describes the actual data.
+The associated p value then indicates that how probable it is for a cloud this linear to arise by chance.